wiryls/ExperimentOnPersistence/README.md

  - `IndexType right(ValueType y)`, get the index of the right Fibonacci number of y.
  - `ValueType at   (IndexType x)`, get the x-th Fibonacci number.

-We can customize it to control the growth factor of built-in containers.
+We can customize it to control the growth factor of all built-in containers.

 ### Memory Pool Requirement

-Most methods of `Node` have a template parameter `Pool` for a memory pool.
+There is no space for storing an allocator inside `Node`, so most methods of `Node` have an additional template parameter `Pool` for a memory pool.
 It is not a good idea but still needed.
 With this template parameter, we can wrap up something like `CvMemStorage` to maintain compatibility.

 ```C++
 Pool       pool;